 - building modifications where you own the modified asset and the modification is required to undertake the project, for example installing a clean room.
 Modifications to leased buildings may be eligible.
-You must use the leased building for activities related to your manufacturing process. - staff training that directly supports the achievement of project outcomes - financial auditing of project expenditure - costs you incur in order to obtain planning, environmental or other regulatory approvals during the project period.
-However, associated fees paid to the Commonwealth, state, territory and local governments are not eligible - contingency costs up to a maximum of 10% of the eligible project costs.
+You must use the leased building for activities related to your manufacturing process - staff training that directly supports the achievement of project outcomes - financial auditing of project expenditure, the cost of an independent audit of project expenditure (where we request one) up to a maximum of 1 per cent of total eligible project expenditure - costs you incur in order to obtain planning, environmental or other regulatory approvals during the project period.
+However, associated fees paid to the Commonwealth, state, territory and local governments are not eligible - contingency costs up to a maximum of 10 per cent of the eligible project costs.
 Note that we make payments based on actual costs incurred.